novigit/code-notes/python_notes/cProfile.md

 cProfile is python's built-in profiling tool.
 Profiling essentially means the act of measuring execution time for different sections of code

+Note also that invoking cProfile seems to double (?) the running time of your code?

 #### Simple example
 ```python
 def function_one():